lm2612/IE_CDT_ClimateDynamicsTutorial/README.md

 * What information would you provide to the client?
 * What sources of uncertainty do you expect in your prediction?

 You can either work locally or on Jasmin.
+Using Jasmin is easier and recommended as you will have more options, but the CMIP6 archive server has been down recently so the backup option is to run these locally using pre-processed files.

 ### Set up: local
 To use these notebooks on your local macbook, you will need to have a few packages.
 You can use the same conda environment `iecdt_eda` you set up in week 3:
 ```zsh